openssl/openssl/doc/designs/quic-design/quic-api.md

 To solve this problem this design introduces a new `SSL_EVENT_CTX` object.
 An individual `SSL` object represents an individual stream.
 A set of `SSL` objects together represent all of the streams available for a given connection.
-The first `SSL` object created for a connection represents the connection itelf as well as the first stream if there is one.
+The first `SSL` object created for a connection represents the connection itself as well as the first stream if there is one.
 All the `SSL` objects from all connections associated with a shared set of sockets are all grouped together by a single `SSL_EVENT_CTX`.